Massage Chair Buyer’s Guide

 - Specialty Back Stores.
 The potential downside of this option is that you may pay slightly more, and be limited to their inventory of manufacturers and chairs, however you do get to try different chairs through the luxury of first-hand “touch and feel”.

 - Amazon.
 Amazon has your back.
-Even if you get a dud chair the online giant will back you up.
+Even if you get a dud chair the online giant will back you up due to the return provisions designed to position Amazon as a good source.
 Beware though that you will see the full spectrum of good and “not so good” chairs, but you’ll also be able to find premium chairs at Amazon.
 Focus only on new chairs, and you’ll be better to avoid second-hand chairs.
+Technically Amazon doesn’t even allow the resale of used massage chairs, so if you find one, this is a good sign to beware.
 Don’t make your decision based only what you read on Amazon, visit each manufacturer’s website, and do your homework before pressing the “Add to Cart” button.

 - Craigslist.
 There are a lot of good things to buy on Craigslist, a massage chair is not one.
 Plus you’ll find that the manufacturer’s warranty likely only applies to the “original owner”.